mattijn/topojson/README.md

 ## Usage

 The package can be used in multiple different ways, with the main purpose to create a TopoJSON topology.

-See the documentation for all info: https://mattijn.github.io/topojson
+See the Python [Topojson Documentation Site](https://mattijn.github.io/topojson) forr all info

 _The following picture shows the result of linestring simplification on a computed Topology (right) and on the geographical object directly (left)._
 <p align="center">